Christmas Retreat 2019 in GOA / Indiawith Anouk Aoun Wendel and Daniela Wolff

 To book and for further inquiry, send an email to Anouk at:

 Cancellation by a participant.
 The deposit payment is non refundable.
-If you cancel 6 weeks before arrival — we will charge 50% of total cost.
-If you cancel less than 6 weeks before arrival — we will charge 100% of total cost.
+If you cancel 6 to 4 weeks before arrival — we will charge 50% of total cost.
+If you cancel less than 4 weeks before arrival — we will charge 75 % of total cost.
 No cancellation fees will be charged, if a replacement is found.
+Change to another retreat by Anouk can be granted in certain circumstances.
+We recommend to book a travel insurance to cover the unexpected.

 Cancellation by us.
-In the unlikely event that we have to cancel the retreat due to teacher cancellations, less than the minimum of 3 bookings or other situations outside our control, we will notify you as quickly as possible and will refund all payments done at that point.
+In the unlikely event that we have to cancel the retreat due to a teacher cancellation, less than the minimum of 3 bookings or other situations outside our control, we will notify you as quickly as possible and will refund all payments done at that point.
 We are not to be held liable for any costs incurred, including airfare.
+We recommend to book flexible flight tarifs.

 Our retreat will take place at the beautiful Satsanga Centre in Goa.
 We are very familiar with this venue as we have been teaching retreats there for the last eight years.
 Satsanga is a family-run retreat centre and guest house, found between Anjuna and Mapusa.
 Within easy reach you can enjoy the beaches of the Arabian sea and still feel the authenticity of Goan village life and the peacefulness of the centre within.